Cesio137/InternetProtocol/README.md

 # InternetProtocol CLI

-The InternetProtocol CLI is a versatile console aplication to do quick tests with thirdparty libraries before integrate into oficial plugin.
+Master branch is a versatile console aplication to do quick tests with thirdparty libraries before make port to the unreal-dev branch.
+It can also be used as a header-only library to integrate into other projects.

 ## Sponsor me